good practices and sound policies that accelerate the effective adoption and use of technologies in teaching and learning.

 - 2013 Managing Online Education Survey Results.

-Although we did produce full results from the 2011 version of the survey, some results may be found at:
+Although we did not produce full results from the 2011 version of the survey, some results may be found at:

 - A presentation at the 2012 WCET Annual Meeting comparing survey responses with responses to similar questions asked of institutional personnel in Alberta and British Columbia.